jordancrouch/there-and-back-again/README.md

 - [Font Awesome](https://fontawesome.com/)
   - Font Awesome was used on all pages throughout the site, to add social media icons and arrow icons for buttons/links.
 - [Masonry](https://masonry.desandro.com/)
-  - Masonry was used on the gallery page of the website, to create a aesthetically pleasing layout for the gallery thumbnails.
+  - Masonry was used on the gallery page of the website, to create an aesthetically pleasing layout for the gallery thumbnails.
 - [Images Loaded](https://imagesloaded.desandro.com/)
   - Images Loaded was used in combination with Masonry on the gallery page, to help generate the layout used as images on the page are loaded.
 - [FS Lightbox](https://fslightbox.com/)